 - make sure that a general partnership is the right vehicle for running your business;

 - consider getting a written partnership agreement to regulate the relationship between the partners and set out everyone’s rights and entitlements.
-For a business partnership agreement template you can adapt for use by your business, see Partnership agreement;
+For a template partnership agreement you can adapt for use by your business, see Partnership agreement;

 - choose a name for your partnership;

 - meet your legal obligations to include the names of your partners on your stationery and at your registered office;